Tag Archive | how to propagate plants

 Pot of cuttings in open plastic bag.

-In order to raise the humidity around the cuttings without causing rot, place the pot of cuttings into a clear plastic bag.
+To raise the humidity around the cuttings without causing rot, place the pot of cuttings into a clear plastic bag.
 Pull up the bag so it surrounds the cuttings, but don’t secure it.
 Fuzzy-leaved plants, such as lavender, rot (not “root”) easily in high humidity.
 A closed plastic bag or some other closed system raises the relative humidity to 100%.
-It also causes the “greenhouse effect”, raising the temperature too high.
+It also causes the “greenhouse effect”, raising the temperature too high when exposed to the sun.

 So, keep the top of the bag open.
 Enough humidity will remain around the lavender cuttings.
 In very dry environments, the bag can be partially closed, but don’t let heat build up.
 Empty any water that collects at the bottom.
 If the soil is moist and there’s significant condensation inside the bag, open the top more widely, and let excess moisture dissipate.
 Wet soil will rot the cuttings.